 Engage-IL Prepares Interprofessional Student Scholars and Leaders to Improve Older Adult Health

-Scholars and Leaders in Interprofessional Geriatrics Program
+Scholars and Leaders in Interprofessional Geriatrics Summer 2023 Course

 PROGRAM OVERVIEW

-Goal: To enable health science students who are interested in geriatrics to acquire attitudes, values and competencies necessary for practicing comprehensive, patient- and family-centered geriatric care, as part of interprofessional teams, in a variety of health care settings.
-The SLIG course is designed to provide a rich learning experience for health science students with mentoring and guidance by interprofessional faculty.
-At the heart of this course is active, experiential learning with discussion and reflection on the unique qualities and needs of older adults across life phases in a variety of care settings.
-The teaching and learning focus on how an integrated team of interprofessional practitioners can optimize the health, well-being and quality of life of older adults.
+The SLIG course is designed to provide a rich learning experience for health science students through mentoring and guidance by experienced interprofessional faculty.
+At the heart of this course is active learning with discussion and reflection on the unique qualities and needs of older adults, across life phases in a variety of care settings.
+The teaching and learning focus on how an integrated team of interprofessional health practitioners can optimize the health, well-being, and quality of life of older adults.

 Expectations and Time Commitment: Students will meet virtually on the scheduled class days and will have an estimated equivalent amount of preparatory and reflective work each week.
-Preparatory work may include completing assigned readings, watching online video modules on topics pertaining to practice in geriatrics, preparing for in-class discussions and activities, preparing and writing a final paper and presentation for the “SLIG Showcase” scheduled at the end of the course.
-Students will be asked to keep their schedules open during weekdays between 9 am and 5 pm from June 5 to July 22 because the course schedules are based on community partners and faculty availability and are therefore subject to change.
+Preparatory work will include completing assigned readings, watching online video modules on topics pertaining to practice in geriatrics, preparing for in-class discussions and activities, and writing a final paper and presentation for the “SLIG Showcase” scheduled at the end of the course.
+Students will be asked to keep their schedules open during weekdays between 9 am and 5 pm from June 27 to July 14 because the course schedules are based on community partners and faculty availability and are therefore subject to change.
 Absences will be excused only for health and other serious reasons.
 Please note that after each session you will be asked to complete a brief evaluation of the session.
 Completing the session evaluations is a SLIG course requirement.

 Learning Activities: Interprofessional learning experiences in the SLIG course typically include both experiential learning and didactic learning.
 The experiential learning is in collaboration with our community partners in a variety of care settings, ranging from home-based care and inpatient rehabilitation to hospice care.
-Due to the special circumstances around COVID-19 pandemic, in-person visits to the community clinic sites will not be a part of the 2022 SLIG course; instead our partners from a variety of care settings will deliver online talks and presentations.
+Due to the special circumstances around COVID-19 pandemic, in-person visits to the community clinic sites will not be a part of the 2023 SLIG course; instead our partners from a variety of care settings will deliver online talks and presentations.
 We will also be highlighting interprofessional work in geriatrics associated with COVID-19 issues for older adults.

 Didactic training will include class sessions as well as self-study of course readings and online educational modules on topics pertaining to interprofessional geriatric practice created by the ENGAGE-IL team.
 Together, the experiential and didactic learning components address the continuum of care of older adults, including the trajectory of illness, at different levels and transitions of care.